Best Friend is a common sidekick to The Protagonist. There are three variants of this trope:

 - Jeremy's best friend Hector in Zits.

-- Though Homer Simpson himself is pretty fat, his drunken buddy Barney Gumble is even worse.
+- The Simpsons: Though Homer Simpson himself is quite overweight, his drunken buddy Barney Gumble is even more obese.
 He can be all three types Depending on the Writer (especially since quitting alcohol).

 - Arthur, Lance's friend at Military School in the Whole Episode Flashback of Sym-Bionic Titan.
 He has traits of all three.
 Octus' Newton disguise could be seen as this to Lance and Ilana, although he doesn't really fall under any of the types.